 Sixth Priority: Private and commercial groups including semi-professional groups, private social groups, etc. Private groups are not permitted to use district facilities without the prior approval of the Superintendent.
 Commercial or semi-professional groups must receive approval of the Board of Directors.

-- Non-Profit Status: All groups (other than Groups I and V) must submit evidence of non-profit status before use of the district’s facilities.
+- Non-Profit Status: All groups (other than Groups I and VI) must submit evidence of non-profit status before use of the district’s facilities.

 - Membership Roster: Groups III, IV and V are required to submit a letter stating the percentage of members who reside within LWSD These groups shall submit a membership roster to verify their appropriate user classification, upon request.